 Please ensure that all items of clothing are labelled, especially socks, goggles and pants.
 Mislaid, labelled clothing usually finds its way back to the owner!

-In Year 2, we hear boys read at least twice a week, either on a one-to-one basis or in the form of a small group reading session.
+In Year 2, we continue to hear the boys read on a regular basis during the week, either on a one-to-one basis or in the form of a small group reading session.
 Reading is closely monitored and emphasis is placed not only on decoding, but on comprehension, observation of punctuation and inference.
 The boys are expected to change their reading books independently.